Serg70877/Cyber-Security-Notes/README.md

 - Use smbclient to show available shares and access them
 - E.g. smbclient //127.0.0.1/SHARE$

+## Database
+### Accessing Microsoft SQL Server
+- pymssql can be used to connect to Microsoft SQL Servers.

 ## Useful URLS
 - https://github.com/swisskyrepo/PayloadsAllTheThings
 - https://github.com/undergroundwires/CEH-in-bullet-points